dapphub/dapple/doc/test_events.md

 correct **order** of emits.
 Also expected but **not emitted** and **unexpected** events are leading to a test fail.

-The easiest way to use this is to inherit the test-contract from the target contract `EventDefnitons`.
+The easiest way to use this is to follow the pattern of defining events in their own container type like `EventDefinitions`, then have both the implementation and the tester derive from it.

 ##### passing example
 The following shows a passing test: